jviereck/node-pdfreader/Readme.md

 $ node example/simple.js
 ```

-This will show the text on the first page of the trace-monkey paper, render the frist page with a white background and all other pages in the PDF.
-The result is placed in the `example/` directory.
+This loads the trace-monkey PDF, extracts the text of the first page and dumps it to the console, renders the first page using a white background and all the other pages without a background.
+The resuling PNG files are stored in the `example/` directory.

 The code of the `simple.js` file looks like this: